 Over the last decade, I have been particularly concerned about the looming specter of uncertainty that has clouded the minds of workers who are on the verge of retirement.
 Having retired some seven years ago, I understand the plight of workers who will soon retire.
 As you get older in any profession, saving for retirement will undoubtedly become more pressing because you have less time to hit your targets as you age.

 Looking at my elderly neighbor and some of my past clients, I understand that not saving for retirement comes with some consequences.
 This is not to say that not saving spells for disaster, but it undoubtedly kills dreams.
 Think about it, someone who wanted to tour the world after retirement could be forced to sit at home as others enjoy their lives.
+Or someone wishing to live an independent, fulfilling senior life would want to own a cozy apartment in an active adult housing community, which can be possible with enough savings and may not be possible otherwise.

 Just like my elderly neighbor who works part-time, not contributing to your retirement account means that you will be forced to work when you should have retired.
 I remember a client I worked with during my early years, Jesse.
 He had a booming construction business but enjoyed life with a big spoon.
 I kept telling him, “Jesse, you need to curb your spending.”
 But he insisted that the business would take of everything.
 Then came the economic meltdown.
 Today, in his late 60s, Jesse has taken on a full-time job when he should have been looking at his retirement options.